 Knowing the reason for the returns is important to reduce returns in the future.
-You can adjust your products, website, or shipping process once you find out the reason.
+You can adjust your products, website, or shipping process once you discover why.
 Return Merchandise Authorization (RMA) helps you deal with returns better.
 It requires your customers to visit a webpage and enter the reasons for their returns before generating a postage label and packing slip for their items.
 This lets you easily collect data from your website and forewarns that an item is returning, helping you manage your stock and cash flow accordingly.

 Turn your returns process into a positive experience

 - Offer to track: return is a lengthy process for your customers.
 They will feel even longer waiting without knowing where their products are.

-- Process quickly: customers want to receive a refund or exchange fast.
+- The process quickly: customers want to receive a refund or exchange fast.
 The speed of the process will determine your customer retention.

 Eric loves to take a data-driven approach to uncover customer insights, accelerate the sales funnel, and generate revenue.
 Eric is currently working as Head of Growth at MARQ.